gbyat/we-spamfighter/README.md

 No additional configuration is required for basic functionality.

+**Important Note**: Contact Form 7 does **not** store form submissions by default.
+This plugin adds this functionality as a bonus feature - all CF7 form submissions (spam and legitimate) are logged in the plugin's database for review, analysis, and spam detection tracking.

 ### 4. Comments Integration

 WordPress comment spam protection is enabled automatically when: